Kellogg Institute for International Studies Visiting Fellowships

 • Advanced English language proficiency is required.

-• Foreign nationals must have a valid passport and be able to obtain a J-1 Visa.
+• Foreign nationals must have a valid passport and obtain a J-1 Visa.

 Other Considerations

-According to US immigration regulations, an individual who completes a period of stay of less than five years as a J-1 professor or research scholar and does not have another appointment immediately following the termination of said stay, cannot return to the US as a J-1 professor or research scholar until the individual has been outside the US for a minimum period of two years.
-This two-year bar is different from the two-year home residency requirement normally issued to J-1 scholars.
+According to US immigration regulations, an individual who completes a period of stay of less than five years as a J-1 professor or research scholar and does not have another appointment immediately following the completion of said stay, cannot return to the US in the J-1 Professor or J-1 Research Scholar category until the individual has been outside the US for a minimum period of 24-months.
+This 24-month bar is different from the two-year home residency requirement some scholars are subject to.

-For program information, please contact Denise Wright, Assistant Director and Program Manager at dwright1@nd.edu
+For program information, please contact Lupe Ramírez, Senior Program Manager of Visiting Fellowships and Graduate Student Affairs at gramirez@nd.edu.

 Application Process

-Kellogg Institute visiting fellowship applications are submitted through our online system in Interfolio.
+Kellogg Institute faculty visiting fellowship applications are submitted through our online system in Interfolio.

 You will be asked to create an account and you will need to remember your login and password in order to save and return to your application until you are ready to submit.

-A complete application will consist of the following documents uploaded through the online application system, along with filling out the Visiting Fellowship Application Form and Institutional Required Information Form (IRIF):
+A complete application will consist of the following documents uploaded through the online application system:

 • Cover letter addressing your interest in the fellowship and specifying your preferred term of stay